makiftutuncu/ted-talks/README.md

 * PostgreSQL for database
 * Flyway to manage DB schemas
 * Spring Data JPA to database access
-* JUnit 5 and Testcontainers for testing
+* JUnit 5 for testing
+* SpringDoc for API documentation

 ## Configuration

-There is no need for a manual configuration as default values are enough to run Ted Talks out-of-the-box (as long as database is available, see [Docker section](#docker)).
+You should be able to run the application out-of-the-box without any further configuration (as long as database is available, see [Docker section](#docker)).
 However, if you wish to make your own configuration, you can do so via [application.properties](src/main/resources/application.properties).
 You can also override config values with following environment variables.

 | Variable Name | Data Type | Description                          | Required                    |
 |---------------|-----------|--------------------------------------|-----------------------------|